vimarsh244/mywebsite-hugo/content/posts/how-to-access-your-local-server-without-port-forwarding.md

 **My Expirience**

 Ngrok and Cloudflare argo tunnel (along with Cloudflare [access](https://www.cloudflare.com/en-in/teams/access/)) are probably a better easy to use solutions, but biggest problem with such solutions is eighther they do not allow traffic like that of remote desktop connection or even UDP for that matter.
 Also, if there is a lot of traffic flowing through, the costs can rise pretty quickly and hence, would suggest this.

 There are definitely better user friendly and arguably even more stable OSS like [Boring Proxy](https://github.com/boringproxy/boringproxy "Boring Proxy Github"), which I have tried and really liked.
 But this works for me now and works really well.
 If there isn't a random internet outage I have easily got 100% uptime, which is really good.

 This might be a very non-polished solution, but I enjoy using it and it works for me.
 Also I can host several services on just one droplet.
 With nginx even using domains is easily possible without needing of different ports for all services.
+Also if you are testing a new project it is just super easy to make it available without fiddeling with router setings everytime.